puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 #### Avoid merge commits

 Use rebase and merge so that when you merge your fix branch into `future_production` there are no merge commits.
-There will be no merge commits because you are essentially creating a scenario where a fast-forward merge is able to be performed.
+There will be no merge commits because your clean git history will permit a fast-forward.

 ```
 [control-repo]$ git checkout issue123_undef_regex_match